-- Incorrect positioning of the burner gauze assembly will cause damage to the burner door. - Insert the burner door pin into the hole in the burner gauze assembly.
-See chapter "Installing the burner gauze assembly", page - 8.
-Check thermal insulation ring (F) for firm seating. - 9.
+Incorrect positioning of the burner gauze assembly will cause damage to the burner door.
+Insert the burner door pin into the hole in the

+- 8. Check thermal insulation ring $\bigcirc$ for firm seating. - 9.
 Fit electrodes (B).
 Check clearances; see following chapter.